 - Spousal surcharges that align incentives for dual-income households.

-- WellthCare-style programs (like the Health-to-Wealth operating system described in our brand guide) that turn prevention into automatic wealth-building, making the opt-out decision less financially risky for employees who choose alternative coverage.
+- WellthCare-style programs (like the Health-to-Wealth operating system) that turn prevention into automatic wealth-building, making the opt-out decision less financially risky for employees who choose alternative coverage.
+WellthCare adds a zero-net-cost benefit system alongside your current health plan — employees get $0-copay care, earn reward dollars for prevention, and build retirement wealth automatically, with no disruption to their existing coverage.

 Alternatives to Full Opt-Out